¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Task-Specific Placement

-• High CRI: Insist on a CRI of 90 or higher for accurate color work.
+• High CRI: 90+ for accurate color and diagnostic work.

 Frequently Asked Questions (FAQ)